STAR2Cs

 Main Achievements

-STAR2Cs aims to address the implementation gap faced by stakeholders in delivering local action to build adaptation capacity.
-The project will produce 1 e-tool to identify and evaluate mechanisms to deliver adaptation focused on local scenarios, 1 knowledge and capacity building service increasing stakeholder ability for 'future proofed' decision making, 8 implementation pathways to implement in 8 pilot areas and one case study method evaluating project success
+STAR2Cs aimed to address the implementation gap faced by stakeholders in delivering local action to build adaptation capacity.
+The project produced 1 e-tool to identify and evaluate mechanisms to deliver adaptation in local scenarios, 1 knowledge and capacity building service increasing stakeholder ability for 'future proofed' decision making, 8 implementation pathways and one case study method evaluating project success.